 Salaries Narrative.
 Describe how each position relates to the service proposed.
 Ex: of description for Education Director.

-The budget shows the positions assoiated with our Out of School CCMEP Youth Program.
-Staffing consists of the following:
+The budget shows the positions assolated with our Out of School CCMEP Youth Program.
+Staffing consists

-1 Education Director -

-100% allocated to CCMEP Youth (can split between funding
+1 Education Director - 100% allocated to CCMEP Youth (can split between funding